nutanix-cloud-native/opendocs/docs/capx/v1.1.x/pc_certificates.md

 To configure the additional trust bundle manually without using the `NUTANIX_ADDITIONAL_TRUST_BUNDLE` environment variable present in the default `cluster-template` files, it is required to:

-- Create a `ConfigMap` containing the additional trust bundle
+- Create a `ConfigMap` containing the additional trust bundle.
-- Configure the `prismCentral.additionalTrustBundle` object in the `NutanixCluster` spec
+- Configure the `prismCentral.additionalTrustBundle` object in the `NutanixCluster` spec.

 #### Creating the additional trust bundle ConfigMap